How Your Menstrual Cycle Can Affect Your Diabetes

 “It depends and it’s really exhausting because I can’t anticipate what my body will need!
 Every month could be different, so I wait until it arrives and then depending on the results I act.” @rosavidalal

 “I actually just got out of the hospital again.
-Me & the doctors both noticed how I’m admitted to the hospital once a month always during that time , sometimes DKA or a gastroparesis flare up.
+Me and the doctors both noticed how I’m admitted to the hospital once a month always during that time , sometimes DKA or a gastroparesis flare up.
 I just got diagnosed with anemia, my body also loses a lot.” @fckdiabetes

 “I’ve had diabetes for 19 years and have never even thought to notice a difference!
 I’ll be on alert now!” @OhBeane